RocketCommunicationsInc/astro-boilerplate/README.md

 If your default browser does not open launch and navigate to [http://localhost:8080](http://localhost:8080)

-The bootstrap initial state is a blank canvas with an Astro Global Status Bar component visible.
+The bootstrap initial state is a blank canvas with an Astro Global Status Bar component visible along with the Astro Clock component.